mod96/MIT-6.824/lecture-notes/Lecture10-Zookeeper.md

 ### 0.2.2.
 Sessions
 Clients interact with ZooKeeper through sessions.
 A session remains active as long as the client sends heartbeats within a specified timeout.
 If the session times out, ephemeral znodes created by that client are removed.
 Sessions allow seamless movement of clients across ZooKeeper servers while maintaining state.

+**How can client linearizability works if client session is re-established with other server?** ZooKeeper servers process write requests sequentially to maintain strict ordering.
+When a write request is processed, any relevant watches are triggered and cleared.
+Read requests, on the other hand, are handled locally at each server, offering excellent performance as they do not require disk access or coordination with other nodes.
+Each read request is assigned a `zxid` corresponding to the last transaction observed by the server, ensuring proper ordering of reads relative to writes.
+ZooKeeper ensures session durability by tracking the `last zxid` seen by each client.
+If a client reconnects to a different server, the new server checks that its data is at least as recent as the client's last known `zxid` before re-establishing the session.
+This mechanism guarantees that clients only observe changes that have been replicated to a majority of servers, ensuring durability across failures.

 ### 0.2.3.
 Client API
 The ZooKeeper API provides methods for creating, modifying, and monitoring znodes.
 Some key operations include:
 - **create(path, data, flags):** Creates a znode with the specified path, storing the provided data.